28 May The 1st Annual Children & the Media National Conference 28 October

 How do we ensure that these environments support and don’t hinder children’s development?
 What’s the research telling us?

 This conference will give educators and other children’s professionals, as well as media producers and policy makers, direct access to researchers and experts in children’s healthy development as media users.

-  There will also be stimulating reflections by two Australians of the Year, Richard Harris and Suzanne Packer, all woven together by Kim Le, child psychiatrist and standup comedian, as compere.
+There will also be stimulating reflections by Australian of the Year, Suzanne Packer, all woven together by Kim Le, child psychiatrist and standup comedian, as compere.

 The Conference is the first collaboration between ACEL and the Australian Council on Children and the Media (ACCM), and builds on a shared recognition of how important each organisation’s work is to the other.